 Psychology provides students with a broad introduction to the study of behavior and its underlying processes with emphasis on psychology as an experimental science.
 The Department of Psychology offers a disciplinary major and minor.
 To count toward the major or minor, courses must be passed with a grade of C- or better.
 In order for courses to count toward the psychology major or minor, the following prerequisites must be met: 200-level courses require PSY 100 as a prerequisite; 300-level non-lab courses require PSY 100 and at least one 200-level course, which might be specified; 300-level lab courses require PSY 100, PSY 210, and at least one other 200-level course, which might be specified.
 Refer to individual course descriptions for specific 200-level prerequisites.

 The department recommends strongly for students planning to major or minor in psychology to take PSY 100 as soon as possible and then PSY 210.
 Furthermore, the department recommends strongly that PSY 210 be either completed (with a grade of C- or higher), or in progress (with student in good standing), before students declare the psychology major (before the end of their sophomore year), or before they declare their psychology minor (Junior year).
 In addition, after taking PSY 100, students interested in majoring or minoring in psychology should take only one 200-level elective course before enrolling in PSY 210.
+Students who earn below a C- in more than one psychology course may be restricted from retaking psychology courses or enrolling in psychology courses from the same category (e.g., 200-level, laboratory courses, etc).
+In such cases, students are urged to consult with their psychology advisers or the Department Chair to consider available options and/or alternate plans.
 These recommendations are intended to support student success in choosing and completing psychology as a major/minor.
-All students are encouraged to work closely with their advisor to meet the Psychology Department’s recommendations.
+All students are encouraged to work closely with their adviser to meet the Psychology Department’s recommendations.

 Students are eligible to receive academic credit toward their psychology major for a maximum of two courses taken at institutions elsewhere.
 Students pursuing the psychology minor may transfer a maximum of one course toward their psychology minor.
 A grade of C- or higher must be earned for all transfer courses.
-No online courses are eligible for transfer credit.
 Students planning to transfer courses from another institution while they are students of Hobart and William Smith Colleges must consult with and secure approval from the Psychology Department chair prior to enrolling in a course.
+Online courses are not eligible for transfer credit.
 For those transfer students who had previously matriculated at another institution prior to their attendance at Hobart and William Smith Colleges, the number of transfer courses accepted toward the major or minor is negotiable.
-In such cases, the Psychology Department chair determines which courses can count toward the HWS psychology major or minor.
+In such cases, the Psychology Department Chair determines which courses can count toward the HWS psychology major or minor.

 REQUIREMENTS FOR THE MAJOR (B.A.)